barrucadu/memo.barrucadu.co.uk/memos/machines.markdown

 Naming convention
 -----------------

-*Beings* (elder gods, outer gods, people, etc) in the Cthulhu Mythos for physical machines; *places* in the Cthulhu Mythos for virtual machines (even though there's only one of those currently).
+*Beings* (elder gods, outer gods, people, etc) in the Cthulhu Mythos for local machines; *places* in the Cthulhu Mythos for remote machines (even though there's only one of those currently).

 Physical machines